FabriBertani/Plugin.XamarinAppRating/README.md

 |UWP|Build 18362+|

 ## API Usage
-Call **CrossAppRating.Current** from any of project to gain access to APIs.
+Call `CrossAppRating.Current` from any project to gain access to APIs.

-There is only one main method named **PerformPlatformRateAppAsync** but it have different implementations depending on platform.
+There is only one main method named `PerformPlatformRateAppAsync` but it has different implementations depending on platform.

 ### Android
 ```csharp